robotology/whole-body-controllers/library/README.md

 ## matlab-gui

-Utilties for designing a `static GUI` for starting/closing the Simulink models without the need of opening the Simulink default GUI.
+Utilties for designing a `static GUI` for starting/closing the Simulink models without the need of opening the Simulink interface.

 ## simulink-library